cheminfo/eln-docs/docs/includes/taxonomy/README.md

 Taxonomies section shows the taxonomy tree of the compound.
 The depth of the tree can be controlled in the search panel, described above.

 **Patents**:
 Similar to the Pubmed section, this section shows the patents associated with the compound.
 By clicking on the title of the patent, you will be redirected to the associated page.
-Again, the number on the right indicates the number of times that this compounds has been described in the patent.
+Again, the number on the right indicates the number of times that this compound has been described in the patent.
 The three dots next to the number allow the user to see the abstract of the patent.

 ![](images/detailed.png)